 Home Pregnancy Test

-If you think you may be pregnant, a simple test using a small sample of urine can provide the answer.
+If you think you may be pregnant, a simple test using a small sample of urine can usually provide the answer.

 How do pregnancy tests work?

 A urine pregnancy test looks for human chorionic gonadotropin (hCG), a special hormone that is present only when a woman is pregnant.
 The body begins to produce hCG the moment a fertilized egg is implanted into the uterus, usually 7 to 10 days after ovulation and fertilization.
 After that event, the levels of hCG in the blood double every 2 to 3 days, becoming detectable in a urine test approximately two weeks after conception, sometimes earlier.

 What are the advantages of using a home pregnancy test?

 Home pregnancy tests are inexpensive, easy to use, private, and require only a few minutes of time to obtain results.
 Furthermore, the test kits are available in most drug or discount stores and do not require a prescription.
 According to pregnancy kit manufacturers, most at-home pregnancy tests are 97% to 99% accurate when used as instructed.
 Positive results can be trusted, but falsely negative results can be seen very early in the pregnancy.